productivity·

 desk with 3 monitors and lots of code open

-So recently I've been helping other teams that have a lot of EC2 instances and find my self ssh into them and running common and similar commands a lot!
+So recently I've been helping other teams that have a lot of EC2 instances and find myself ssh'ing into them and running common and similar commands a lot!

 On my personal machine I have my terminal using oh-my-zsh and Spaceship-prompt.
 My .zshrc is public here: https://github.com/ChrisTowles/dotfiles.

-I'm wasting time it's only a matter of time I make a change to the wrong and impact users by mistake.
+I'm wasting time and it's only a matter of time before I make a change to the wrong server and impact users by mistake.

 After many weeks of helping out with this I decided to try and make it easier for myself.
 I've started setting up oh-my-zsh on the servers for my profiles I'm in constantly.